All right, news roundup, information overload hour.

 We'll have more with Riley Gaines on the other side.

-Then your call is 800-941-SEAN, our number if you want to be a part of the program as we continue.
+then your call is 800-941-SEAN, our number if you want to be a part of the program as we continue.

-Going way beyond the headlines on the stories that matter most to you.
+On the stories that matter most to you.

-Sean Hannity's on right now.
+Sean Hennedy's on right now.

-All right, we continue with Riley Gaines, twelve time all American swimmer, five SEC titles, one of the best college swimmers of all time, and the political statement that she's been making, and it's been very powerful her testimony as we continue.
+All right, we continue with Riley Gaines, 12-time All-American Swimmer, five SEC titles, one of the best college swimmers of all time.

-Let me play for you a Ron DeSantis ad that came out yesterday uh about this issue of trans women in sports.
+Let me play for you a Ron DeSantis ad that came out yesterday about this issue of trans women in sports.

-Real men of women's sports.
+Real man of women's sports.

 Today we recognize the men who've hacked the system.